reece-b4/chartsyBE/README.md

 -fix seeding: add await to truncate (delete contents of table) query to ensure it had finished before posting dummy data -refactor to use model and controller pattern
 -add error handling middleware
+- add cors to be able to connect from external project